RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 - Including Partials

 # Workflow: Git, GitHub, Bower, NPM, and Gulp

 ### What is the difference between Git and GitHub

-- Git is a technology tracking code with version control
+- Git is a version control system: it tracks changes made to a codebase
-- GitHub is a website that allows developers to host git projects
+- GitHub is a website that allows developers to host git repositories as projects

 ### What is the purpose of branching?

 - To create feature branches to test code before it's committed to the master branch
-- To separate the production ready code (the master branch) from the development code (the dev branch)
+- To separate the production ready code (the `master` branch) from the development code (the `develop` branch)

 ### What is Bower used for?

 - Dependency management for third-party JavaScript and CSS code, mainly for the front-end

 ### Which command creates the bower.json manifest?

 ```sh
 bower init
 ```

 ### What is npm used for?

-- Dependency management for third-party JavaScript code, mainly for the back-end but also sometimes for the front-end
+- Dependency management for third-party JavaScript code, known as packages or modules

 ### What is Gulp?
 And what common tasks can it be used for?

-- It's a build system
+- It's a build system (bonus for mentioning streaming)
 - It's a tool that helps facilitate routine tasks
 - Can do concatenation and minification of files
 - Can turn Sass files into CSS files
 - Can do Linting
 - Can start your development servers
-- Can be used with module tools like Browserify and Require.js
+- Can be used with tools like Browserify

 ### Which file should contain the Gulp task definitions?

 - `gulpfile.js` in the project root